MichaelDurkan/MichaelDurkan/README.md

 - 🔭 Where I work ...

-I work as an ICT Infrastructure Engineer for a multi-national telecommunications company.
+I work as an Senior Engineer for Ekco, an Irish-owned Managed Services Provider.
 I work mainly on Microsoft technologies, but am integrating some Automation, Linux and OpenSource components into my day-to-day role.

 - 🌱 What I'm learning ...